The Park City High School baseball team won't be the only baseball team in action in Park City today.

 He expects youth enthusiasm about baseball to continue as long as the high school team keeps competing at a high level.

 "It totally helps that the varsity is leading the way by winning Region," he said.
-"We're getting a lot of enthusiasm.
-I still get emails today about kids wanting to join the programs even though we're four weeks into the season."

 The baseball community has plenty of role models to look up to, according to Agnew, who said PCHS senior Mark Trevino is a good player for kids to emulate.